shadyamr/shadyamr/README.md

 -----------------------------------------------------------

-I am very passionate about technologies, games, and applications.
-I've been making websites since the age of 10 and haven't lost interest since then I started creating my first application at the age of 13.
+Very passionate about technologies, games, and applications.<br><br>I've been making websites since the age of 10 and haven't lost interest since then I started creating my first website at the age of 13.

 ## I am a Software Engineer!